Student Organizations (Clubs)

 - Schedule a meeting with the potential advisor!
 Communicate expectations with the potential advisor.
 What does support look like for you?
 How involved are you hoping them to be?
 What type of time commitment are you expecting?
 You need to make sure they are fully on-board.

 Congratulations!
 Your registration has been forwarded to our office.
 The Office of Student Engagement will review the registration in full.
-If there are changes, additions or inaccuracies that need to be corrected with your registration, you will be contacted by the Student Engagement Coordinator and provided feedback to make corrections.
-Once your registration is approved, we will send you notification of a successful new registered student organization!
+If there are changes, additions, or inaccuracies that need to be corrected with your registration you will be contacted by the Office of Student Engagement and provided feedback and assistance to make these updates.
+Once your registration is approved we will send you notification of a successful newly registered student organization!

 The entire process can take about 2-3 weeks from the completion of your form.

 If at any point you have questions about where your organization stands in the process, contact the Office of Student Engagement via the contact information below.